bigcommerce/dev-docs/docs/api-docs/staging/staging-pro-overview.md

 # StagingPro

-StagingPro is a full-service sandbox, testing, staging and CI/CD solution for **Enterprise-level** BigCommerce stores.
+StagingPro is a full-service sandbox, testing, staging, and CI/CD solution for **Enterprise-level** BigCommerce stores.

 It uses Git, BigCommerce's APIs, and StagingPro's public API to provide an auditable solution.
 It also solves access control problems; it is easier to develop features and work with store data without giving the development team access credentials to the production store.